jiangyuinsar/T-rate/README.md

   <img src="figures/T_rate_logo.png" alt="T-rate logo" width="300">
 </p>

 **T-rate** is a Python/PyMC tool for inferring transient stress evolution from changes in seismicity rate.
-It was developed for seismicity-rate observations governed by rate-and-state friction and is demonstrated here using synthetic experiments and sensitivity tests.
+It was developed for seismicity rate observations governed by rate-and-state friction and is demonstrated here using synthetic experiments.

 The code was developed for: